interbit/interbit/docs/gitbook/reference/interbit/README.md

 Interbit offers the same features as the `interbit-cli` but in small functions requireable for programmatically managing your chains.

-The Interbit package contains function to help you
+The `interbit` package contains function to help you
  - gather `interbit-cli` specific command line arguments
  - start Interbit nodes
  - create chains